purushothbp/EventHosting/docs/flow.md

     -   `placeholder-images.json`: Contains URLs for placeholder images used throughout the app.
 -   `/docs/`: Contains documentation.
     -   `flow.md`: This file.
+    -   `data-management.md`: Technical guide for database and file storage.

 ---